 Japanese Tea Set - 椿窯 天鵬山 Tsubaki Kiln Hagi-yaki Do-ake Kyusu Teapot with 2 Yunomi Teacups

-This Hagi-yaki tea set features a kyusu (teapot) and two yunomi (tea cups).
+This Hagi-yaki tea set features a kyusu (teapot) and a matching yunomi (tea cup).
 The kyusu is made like a houhin, meaning that it has a wide, triangular open spout which allows for fast pouring, a simple ceramic do-ake filter which lends no metallic taste to the tea, and a wide opening which allows for easy viewing of the tea leaves and easy cleaning.
 This set is made from a warm, orange-hued stoneware with white glazing.
 Made by Tsubaki Kiln (椿窯, stamped 天鵬山).

 Hagi-yaki (萩焼) is a type of Japanese pottery that comes from the town of Hagi in Yamaguchi Prefecture, Japan and dates back over 400 years.
 Some of the oldest Hagi-yaki pieces have been declared National Treasures of Japan.
 The natural warm hues of its clay, along with the simple lines of its forms are highly valued within the traditional aesthetics of many tea ceremony schools.